Magzzie/Surfs_up/README.md

 [Flask application for Oahu's weather data analysis.](http://127.0.0.1:5000/)

 ## Summary and Recommendations
-- Based on the weather analysis of data obtained from 9 weather stations on the island of Oahu, we can conclude that the year-round warm temperatures and mild rains observed on this island for the past few years make it optimal for water sports like surfing.
+- Based on the weather analysis of data obtained from 9 weather stations on the island of Oahu, we can see that there's little difference <br> in temperatures between the  summer and winter seasons.
+- We conclude that the year-round warm temperatures and mild rains observed on this island for the past few years make it optimal for water sports like surfing.
 - We recommend Oahu to be the house of the first Surf n' Shake store.
 - The analysis schema used in this project can be replicated for other locations in the future to serve the expansion of the business.
 - Further analysis can be undertaken to compare precipitation levels between summer and winter on the island.